Ji-Man Choi Player Props: Pirates vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- The pitching staff for the Red Sox had a collective 8.5 K/9 last season, which ranked 19th in MLB.
+- The pitching staff for the Red Sox had a collective 8.5 K/9 last season, which ranked 19th in the league.

-- The Red Sox's 4.54 team ERA ranked 25th across all MLB pitching staffs.
+- The Red Sox had a 4.54 team ERA that ranked 25th across all league pitching staffs.

-- Red Sox pitchers combined to surrender 185 total home runs at a rate of 1.1 per game (23rd in baseball).
+- Red Sox pitchers combined to give up 185 total home runs last year (1.1 per game).
+That ranked 23rd in baseball.

-- Crawford will start for the Red Sox, his first this season.
+- Kluber (0-1) starts for the Red Sox, his second this season.

-- The 27-year-old righty started and threw 4 1/3 innings when he last appeared Tuesday, Aug.
-30 against the Minnesota Twins.
+- The right-hander last pitched on Thursday against the Baltimore Orioles, when he threw 3 1/3 innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.